EvanChengDesign/reading-notes/README.md

 ### Reminders:
 - Don't be afraid to fail.
 Multiple attempts will be necessary.
 - Learn from your mistakes!
-Critic from others can give you a new perspective.
+Criticism from others can give you a new perspective.
 - Surround yourself with high-achievers!
 Their success will push you to higher standards of work.